We are not supporting this browser

 It still isn’t clear what causes cravings, but research suggests that taste changes and hormones are the driving forces.

-Interesting research by a team of scientists in Lisbon found that female fruit flies craved saltier foods after mating, resulting in more eggs being produced.
+Interesting research by a team of scientists in Lisbon found that female fruit flies craved saltier foods after mating, resulting in more eggs being produced1.
 This research suggests that cravings might be a way of our brain understanding what the body needs, however more research is needed to prove this theory.

 When do pregnancy cravings start?